Microsoft-USEduAzure/Data_Science_in_Fabric_workshop/README.md

 # Microsoft Fabric Samples

 Welcome to the Microsoft Fabric samples repository!
-This repository is designed to help you explore and learn about Microsoft Fabric.
+This repository is designed to help you explore and learn about Data Sceince in Microsoft Fabric.
 It provides hands-on examples and resources.
-Whether you're new to Microsoft Fabric or looking to deepen your understanding, you'll find valuable insights and tools here.
+Whether you're new to Data Sceince in Microsoft Fabric or looking to deepen your understanding, you'll find valuable insights and tools here.

 ## What's Inside

-This repository is organized into different sections to help you navigate through various samples and resources easily.
+This repository is organized into different sections to help you navigate through various resources easily.

 ### [Documentation Samples](./docs-samples)